Outdoor Activities in London for Kids - May & June 2021

-There are plenty of outdoor activities in London for kids.
+There are plenty of outdoor activities in London for kids this May & June 2021.
 From rock climbing and zip lines to pony rides and city farming, we’ve come up with a list of the best ways to spend a day outdoors in London for all the family!
+Some of the activities are now open, whilst others are expected to open from the middle of May 2021.
+You can see a full list of activities now open in London here.

 Take a speedboat along the River Thames for the ultimate thrilling outdoor experience.
 A 50 minute trip will take you past some of London’s most famous attractions, including the London Eye, Houses of Parliament, Big Ben, HMS Belfast and more!